Israeli-American hostage Edan Alexander returns to Israel after Hamas release

 By Abeer Salman, Jeremy Diamond, Dana Karni, Oren Liebermann, Mohammad Al Sawalhi and Lex Harvey, CNN

-Jerusalem (CNN) — Edan Alexander, the last known living American hostage in Gaza, was released by Hamas on Monday, ending an 18-month ordeal that began with the militant group’s October 7 attack.
+Jerusalem (CNN) — Edan Alexander, the last known living American hostage in Gaza, was released by Hamas and reunited with his family on Monday, ending an 18-month ordeal that began with the militant group’s October 7 attack.

-Hamas announced Sunday night it had agreed to free Alexander, 21, after several days of talks with the United States as part of an effort to reach a ceasefire and resume the flow of humanitarian aid into Gaza.
+Hamas announced Sunday night it had agreed to free Alexander, 21, after several days of talks with the United States, which bypassed Israel, and formed part of an effort to reach a ceasefire and resume the flow of humanitarian aid into Gaza.

-The group handed Alexander to the Red Cross on Monday, and he returned to Israeli soil shortly later.
-He later arrived at an Israeli military base for a medical assessment and a long-awaited reunion with his family.
-The Hostages and Missing Families Forum said he has spoken with his mother, Yael, over the phone.
+“You’re out, my soul, you’re out!” she exclaimed in the emotional clip.
+“Everything’s alright, you’re fine, you’re safe, you’re home.
+Everything is good.
+You’ve got this.
+You’re strong.
+We’re meeting soon.”

+Following a medical evaluation, Alexander’s condition appeared “stable over all,” Professor Gil Fire from Tel Aviv’s Sourasky Medical Center said in a statement Tuesday.
+Alexander was born in the same hospital, according to the doctor, who added that the team there would further assess the full medical implications of his prolonged captivity in the coming days.

-His release comes just one day before US President Donald Trump begins a Middle East tour, with stops planned in Saudi Arabia, Qatar and the United Arab Emirates.
+In Tel Aviv, Alexander was shown holding US and Israeli flags as he embraced members of his family.
+The reunion comes as US President Donald Trump embarks on a Middle East tour, with stops planned in Saudi Arabia, Qatar, and the United Arab Emirates.

+The Trump administration had circumvented Israel to seal the deal with Hamas to free Alexander, with Trump framing it as a step “to put an end to this very brutal war and return ALL living hostages and remains to their loved ones.”

 Following Alexander’s release, 58 hostages are still being held in Gaza, with at least 20 believed to be alive.
 Among the deceased hostages are four American citizens, including husband and wife Gadi Haggai and Judi Weinstein Haggai, as well as soldiers Itay Chen and Omer Neutra.